MarcoAnteghini/In-Pero/README.md

 https://github.com/churchlab/UniRep

-Make sure you download the 1900_weights directory and place it with the other files in this repository.
+Make sure you download the 1900_weights directory and place it toghether with the other files in this repository.

 3) The pre-computed model 'LR_model2.sav' is also required.